Guide to the e-Tender Publication Portal

 4. Monitoring Tenders

 Tender information can change.
 Interested bidders should ensure that they check the portal daily or weekly, and subscribe to tender notifications to stay updated on updates.
+Additionally, review awarded tenders to analyse patterns and trends.
+Staying proactive helps bidders avoid missed opportunities and increases their chances of success.

-Advantages And Disadvantages Of The E-tender Publication Portal
+Advantages and Disadvantages of the e-Tender Publication Portal

 While the availability of government tenders is a good thing.
 SMEs and suppliers must inform themself of the disadvantages as well.